As ratings drop, Putin defends record, says better life awaits Russians

 The government has raised the retirement age to 65 from 60 for men and to 60 from 55 for women and Putin’s approval ratings have suffered as a result, falling from a record high of almost 90 percent in 2015 to 64 percent now.

-Some Russians used Thursday’s session - broadcast live with some questions flashed on the studio screen - as an opportunity to criticize the Kremlin chief.
+Some Russians used Thursday’s session - broadcast live with some questions flashed on the studio screen and subject to a cyber attack according to organizers - as an opportunity to criticize the Kremlin chief.

 Though not put to Putin directly, some of those questions asked when he’d leave office, another what the point of his annual TV appearances was if nothing improved, while another complained Putin had been in power long than Soviet leader Leonid Brezhnev and yet Russians still lived in poverty.